Sign up for the Swiftwater Technician 2026 Class!

 • Haul Teams/Litter Teams

-• Basic Evolutions
+• Basic Evolutions and Incident Management

 High Angle Rope Rescue

-Prerequisite: Proof of completion of an operations level class or equivalent within the last 3 years.
+Prerequisite: Proof of completion of an Operations level class or equivalent within the last 3 years.

-• Systems Review
+• Review of Ops Skills

-• Advanced Systems
+• Advanced Systems – higher level mechanical advantages, highlines

 • Rope Management